WenW186079/SpeechTechnology_FakeAudioDetection/README.md

 Two models are used:
 - RawNet3
   - Input: raw audio
   - No spectrogram-like features
+  - The RawNet3 architecture is in a hybrid form of the ECAPA-TDNN and the RawNet2 with additional features including logarithm and normalisation.
 - SpecRNet
   - Frontend algorithm: LFCC
+  - A novel spectrogram– based model inspired by RawNet2 backbone.

 Adjust the `real_metafile_name` and `spoof_metafile_name` of training data and dev data in `my_train.py`.
 List of spoof path: